NREL/HPC/applications/plexos-hpc-walkthrough/Setup-PLEXOS.md

 # Setting up PLEXOS on Eagle

-THe following file contains information about setting up PLEXOS for the first time on your account.
+The following file contains information about setting up PLEXOS for the first time on your account.

 ## Setting up the license file

-Before we can run PLEXOS, we need to create a license file in eagle.
+Before we can run PLEXOS, we need to create a license file in Eagle.
 For this, run the following commands with some minor modifications

 ### License file for Versions 9.0+